SSRI Birth Defects

 - Lexapro (escitalopram)

-Consumers should be aware of the potential side effects of these anti-depressants, and it is critical to receive proper medical advice before taking this product while pregnant.
+Consumers should be aware of the potential side effects of these antidepressants, and it is critical to receive proper medical advice before taking this product while pregnant.
 However, for some women, warnings have come too late; or perhaps your doctor failed to properly inform you of, or evaluate you for, the potential harmful effects of the drug on your pregnancy.
 The attorneys at Altman & Altman LLP know what an important time pregnancy and childbirth can be and how devastating an SSRI birth defect can be for you and your loved ones.
 We want to help you get justice and compensation for any pain or suffering you may have endured and are willing to work around the clock to make that a reality.

 At the MA law firm of Altman & Altman LLP, conveniently located in Cambridge and Boston, our SSRI birth defect attorneys understand that physical illness and injury result in more than simply physical effects.
 Along with long-term health and quality-of-life consequences, raising a child with birth defects can be incredibly stressful and expensive for an individual and his or her family—with expenses including surgery, at-home care, and transportation assistance.
 Financial recovery may be crucial to ensure you the healthiest and highest quality of life for you and your child.